User Guide

 Unfortunately, no. This might be something I work on in future versions though!

-Statistics Tab Overiew
+Statistics Tab Overview

 Your settings and statistics are only stored on your computer and never collected.
 You can export the visible statistics by clicking the little grey button in the top right corner of the tab.